Requirements for Competitive Quotes

 Sole Source Justification

 If the requested goods or services can only be obtained from a single supplier, this is referred to as "sole source."
-Sole source does *not* mean that a particular supplier is simply preferred, but that the goods or services cannot be obtained from any other source.
-Sole source criteria include:
+Sole source does not mean that a particular supplier is preferred, but that the goods or services cannot be obtained from any other source.
+Sole source designation may be applicable in the instances listed below.
+This list may not be all inclusive:

 • As necessary to meet physical design